isomerpages/nyp-sirs/index.md

           alt: 'alt text'
           button: 'More about AGCs'
     - infopic:
-          title: 'Master LinkedIn for Sales & Marketing'
+          title: 'SkillsFuture for Digital Workplace (SFDW)'
           subtitle: null
-          description: 'Master the strategies and mechanics of LinkedIn, the world''s largest networking platform for professionals, in this one-day masterclass to help you build your brand, attract quality leads, and drive sales to your business.'
+          description: 'With refreshed and updated content, our new SFDW course can help you to improve your digital engagement.
+Learn essential skills to stay connected, boost productivity and gain the confidence to enhance your new digital lifestyle!'
-          url: /digital-programmes/masterclasses-and-workshops/master-linkedin-for-sales-and-marketing
+          url: /digital-programmes/skillsfuture-digital-workplace
-          image: '/images/images-2021/Home_Highlights_LinkedIn Masterclass.png'
+          image: '/images/images-2021/Home-Highlights-SFDW.png'
           alt: 'alt text'
-          button: 'More about this masterclass'
+          button: 'More about SFDW'
     - infopic:
           title: 'SGUnited Skills (SGUS) Programme administered by SIRS'
           subtitle: null